 You should read all the information about fees and other costs because it is important to understand their impact on your investment.

 [If relevant] The fees and other costs for each MySuper product offered by the superannuation entity, and each investment option offered by the entity, are set out on page [insert page number].

+Fees and Costs Summary